James McNeill Whistler didn’t mind causing trouble, but he did mind getting kicked out of his gentleman’s club in London for it.

 Eventually, he got kicked out.
 It didn’t help that the husband of a woman with whom Whistler had an alleged affair wrote to the club officers about Whistler’s low character.
 Whistler had also gotten into a fight with a construction worker in Paris.

-Whistler would go on to earn acclaim as an artist over the next 35 years.
+Whistler would then go on to earn acclaim as an artist over the next 35 years.
 And in 1890, he published a book: The Gentle Art of Making Enemies.

-With thanks to Whistler: A Life for Art's Sake by Daniel E. Sutherland.
+With thanks to Whistler: A Life for Art’s Sake by Daniel E. Sutherland.
 This story updated in 2022.